data-fair/data-fair/README.md

 ## Development environment

-This project uses the following stack : Mongo, ElasticSearch, NodeJS, Express, VueJS, and Docker.
+This project uses the following stack : Mongo, ElasticSearch, NodeJS, Express, VueJS, NUXT and Docker.
 The primary language used is javascript with the ES7 syntax.

 We use [eslint]() both as a linter an a formatter (thanks to its fix mode).
-It also works on .vue files thant to [vue-eslint-plugin](https://github.com/vuejs/eslint-plugin-vue).
+It also works on .vue files thanks to [vue-eslint-plugin](https://github.com/vuejs/eslint-plugin-vue).
 We strongly suggest integrating these tools in your editor, this [article](https://alligator.io/vuejs/vue-eslint-plugin/) can be useful to configure vue-eslint-plugin in your editor.

 Install dependencies, run bundler and launch service dependencies with docker-compose: